Grieving Dutch minister made Europe re-think Russia sanctions

 German Chancellor Angela Merkel, who felt personally misled by Putin after months of intense dialogue, joined the drive for broader measures against Moscow even before the plane crash.
 Berlin has by far the biggest trade with Russia.

-After the downing of the airliner, Britain too agreed to restrictions on Russian access to capital markets largely based in its City of London financial center which it had previously resisted.
+After the downing of the airliner, Britain too agreed to restrictions on Russian access to capital markets largely based in its City of London financial centre which it had previously resisted.

 German government sources said Berlin, which had been hesitant on sanctions for months, demanded that senior EU diplomats meet as soon as last Monday to work out a more effective sanctions package.
 To their annoyance, a holiday at EU headquarters for Belgium's national day got in the way.